-Lowe's international presence (outside US) is limited compared to Home Depot.
-While Home Depot operated 280 stores outside the US in 2012, Lowe's had only 39 stores.
-After Canada, Lowe's has entered into Mexico's home improvement industry by opening 2 retail stores in February 2010 and scaling up to 5 in 2012.
-It has 34 stores in Canada.
+Lowe's international presence (outside the U.S.) is limited compared to Home Depot.
+While Home Depot operated 292 stores outside the U.S. in 2014, Lowe's had only 47 stores.
+After Canada, Lowe's entered into Mexico's home improvement industry by opening two retail stores in February 2010 and scaling up to five in 2012, eight in 2013, and ten in 2014.
+The company has 37 stores in Canada.
 The company has now planned that about one-third of Lowe's anticipated store growth over the next five years will be in Canada and Mexico.

-Lowe's has tied up with Woolworths (an Australian retailer chain) to open hardware retail stores in Australia.
-Lowe's is a 1/3rd owner of the JV.
-The venture opened its first seven stores under the name "Masters" in 2011, and expects to open 15 to 20 stores in 2012.
-They plan to open 150 stores in the next five years.
+Lowe's is also in a joint venture with Woolworths (an Australian retailer chain) to open hardware retail stores in Australia.
+Lowe's is a one-third owner of the JV.
+The venture opened its first seven stores under the name "Masters" in 2011, and operated 49 stores in the country, as of June 2014.
+The JV plans to add 10 to 15 stores each year.